 Step 3 – combine

-Gently fold dry ingredients to large bowl of wet ingredients, until just combined.
+Gently fold flour mixture into large bowl of wet ingredients, until just combined.
 Then add in crushed pineapple, grated carrots, and lastly crushed walnuts, gently stirring until everything comes together.

 Step 4 – bake

 Pour carrot cake batter into prepared pan and bake for 35-45 minutes in a preheated oven.
 Watch your oven to make sure you don’t over-bake.
 Check for doneness with inserted toothpick in the center of the cake.
 If the toothpick comes out clean, the cake is done.
 If the toothpick has wet batter, your cake needs a few more minutes.